-Does my Weighbridge Need Certification, Calibration or Verification?
+Does My Weighbridge Need Certification, Calibration or Verification?

-Where weighing and measuring instruments are intended to be used in the UK and Europe in legally controlled applications, the instrument must be “conformity assessed” to meet national regulations by an NMO certification body.
+Where weighing and measuring instruments are intended to be used in the UK and Europe in legally controlled applications, the instrument must be “conformity assessed” to meet national regulations set by an NMO certification body.

-Weighbridges must be certified to Non-Automatic Weighing Instruments directive 2014/31/EU (NAWI).
+Weighbridges must be certified to the Non-Automatic Weighing Instruments directive 2014/31/EU (NAWI).
 You can read more on this directive here.

-To operate a chargeable weighbridge, i.e. a weighbridge which you charge people to use, your weighbridge operator must hold the relevant certificate and adhere to its conditions.
-The conditions include, weighing on demand and fairly, providing a statements of weight and keeping a record of 2 years of weighing information, including date, time, name, address, vehicle ID and load type.
+To operate a chargeable weighbridge, in other words a weighbridge which you charge people to use, your weighbridge operator must hold the relevant certificate and adhere to its conditions.
+This is sometimes referred to as a certificate of competence.

-A DVSA officer who pulls over your vehicle doesn’t care that your weighbridge or axle pads weighed the vehicle as compliant; they care what their scales measure your vehicle as.
-It only makes sense to have your weighing apparatus calibrated to avoid any potential problems.
+A DVSA officer who pulls over your vehicle doesn’t care if your weighbridge or axle pads are compliant; they care what their scales measure at the time of weighing.
+It serves to have your weighing apparatus calibrated to avoid any potential problems.

 Click here to speak to us about our weighbridge maintenance and calibration services.